-Each of the foregoing Directors attended 75% or more of the combined total number of meetings held during 1994 of the Board and Committees on which he or she sits.
-The Board of Directors met 12 times in 1994.
-To the Corporation's knowledge, which is based solely on a review of reports of changes in ownership of the Corporation's Common Stock as received by the Corporation from directors, executive officers and other persons owning more than 10% of the Corporation's Common Stock, the Corporation believes that all such reports were timely filed.
+Each of the foregoing Directors attended 75% or more of the combined total number of meetings held during 1995 of the Board and Committees on which he or she sits.
+The Board of Directors met 13 times in 1995.
+To the Corporation's knowledge, which is based solely on a review of reports of changes in ownership of the Corporation's Common Stock as received by the Corporation from directors, executive officers and other persons owning more than 10% of the Common Stock, the Corporation believes that all such reports required to be filed in 1995 and to date in 1996 were timely filed.
+Mr. Robert C. Wo, a Director, inadvertently failed to report the ownership of 400 shares of the Common Stock on his Form 3 initial statement of ownership filed in 1992, and inadvertently failed to report a purchase of 100 shares with his wife on a Form 4 change in ownership report in 1993.